Burglary is the breaking and entering into a property with the intent to commit a felony.

 (2) The offender must physically enter housing, buildings, or other types of structures, including garages or sheds.
-Most states do not consider abandoned buildings in its definition; this kind of unlawful entry is most often classified as trespassing.
+Most states do not consider abandoned buildings in their definitions; this kind of unlawful entry is most often classified as trespassing.

 (3) To fulfill the intent element of burglary, the offender must intend to commit a crime once inside the structure they have entered.
 These crimes may include anything from theft to assault.

-When all of the elements of burglary are evident in a crime, most states determine sentencing for the crime based of the seriousness of the offense.
+When all of the elements of burglary are evident in a crime, most states determine sentencing for the crime based on the seriousness of the offense.

 Entering someone’s home with the intent to commit theft or violence is considered a felony.

 A charge for second degree burglary includes the same elements as first degree except the unlawful entry would have to take place at a commercial building or place of business.
 Second degree may also be charged when the perpetrator enters a commercial business building with the intent to commit arson or steal a firearm.